smarcsoft/PortfolioManager/README.md

 # TODOs:
-Fix feeder log
+## Must do
+- Deploy jupiter lab on the smarcsoft.com web server

+## Should do
+- Setup the daily update process with a report being emailed daily

+## Possible improvements
-Setup the daily update process with a report being emailed daily Avoid API calls if we are trying to update data which is already loaded in the database Check the integrity of the price data
+- Avoid API calls if we are trying to update data which is already loaded in the database
+- Check the integrity of the price data